-After Benn had time to digest the WYRF, he collaborated with academy coach Billy Nicholas in creating a clear divide between developmental teams and high-performance teams, e.g., the USA Schools by Rhino.
+After Benn had time to digest the WYRF, he collaborated with USA SCHOOLS Director of Rugby Billy Nicholas in creating a clear divide between developmental teams and high-performance teams, e.g., the USA SCHOOLS by Rhinos.
 The high school division of the Dennis Storer Classic at UCLA took place a few weeks later and involved teams from SoCal, NorCal and Utah.

 “We identified a few players from the festival for the tournament to see what we’ve got and who plays well,” Benn said of the 15s event.
-“The focus was to create that divide between developmental and elite players, making it easier to choose the USA Schools team that will tour to Portugal, South Africa, New Zealand and Canada during the 2020 season.”
+“The focus was to create that divide between developmental and elite players, making it easier to identify the USA Schools team that will tour to Portugal, South Africa, New Zealand and Canada during the 2020 season.”

 In UCLA, the Rhinos Rugby Academy faced opponents that regularly train together and have team chemistry.
 It’s a barrier for select sides, but the coaches focused on selecting the right players and finding the right combinations.